I am brave

 Strong Sense of Self-Awareness

 Do the work to understand yourself in deeper and more meaningful ways.
 Be confident in your strengths while maintaining attention on your areas in need of attention.
-When you are in tune with your emotions, you are able to identify situations that are triggering a negative response.
+When you are in tune with your emotions, you can identify situations that trigger negative responses.
 Further, self-awareness helps you prepare to avoid unhelpful, unhealthy, reactions.

 Show empathy for others

-Imagine for a moment that you are a parent struggling to feed your family, would you connect with a leader who is cool, calm and collected?
-Or would you prefer Joyce, who is passionate, and speaks with vigor and a sense of urgency about solutions to solve the problem of food insecurities for families?
+Imagine for a moment that you are a parent struggling to feed your family, would you connect with a leader who is cool, calm, and collected?
+Would you relate to Joyce, who is passionate, and speaks with vigor and a sense of urgency about solutions to solve the problem of food insecurities for families?
+Or would you prefer a candidate that is friendly and sociably outgoing?

 Assertively expressive

 Understanding there is a difference between being assertive and aggressive, people with high emotional intelligence are comfortable advocating for themselves, and others.
 They may be passionate and forceful but they do so in a respectable way.
-It is not necessary for you to operate from the prison of insecurity.
-Good leaders are able to express their needs and desires without infringing on the rights of others.
+You don't need to operate from the prison of insecurity.
+Good leaders can express their needs and desires without infringing on the rights of others.

 Story Variations

-Joyce has a sister, who share her memories of being food insecure growing up.
-She too speaks of her childhood going to school and to bed hungry.
+Joyce has a sister, who shares her memories of being food insecure growing up.
+She too speaks of her childhood going to school and going to bed hungry.
 Both sisters grew up in the same home, under the same conditions.
-However, Joyce became a public servant to ensure other children do not have her experiences.
+However, Joyce became a public servant to ensure other children did not share her experiences.
 She has dedicated her life to changing policies to fight capitalism and greed while advocating for public assistance for families.
-Her sister however, has climbed her way to the top of Corporate America.
+Her sister, however, has climbed her way to the top of Corporate America.
 She subscribes to the notion of "picking yourself up by the bootstraps."
 She doesn't support welfare programs, fair wages, or social programs.
 She believes CEOs should earn 324 times the median worker's pay because they work harder than everyone else.
-When you ask both sisters how they share their worldview, both Joyce and her sister say, "Growing up poor, not knowing where my next meal was coming from, how else would I tell my story."
+When you ask how they share their worldview, both Joyce and her sister say, "Growing up poor, not knowing where my next meal was coming from is how I see the world.
+How else would I tell my story?"

 Standing in Your Truth

 Sharing your story takes courage.
-It's not always as easy to do as it is for me to write this article encouraging you do so.
+It's not always as easy to do as it is for me to write this article encouraging you to do so.
 I get it.
 I understand how your truth may be harmful to someone else's legacy.
 If you have been betrayed by someone you love, it may be difficult for you to tarnish their story.
 If your truth goes against someone in authority, it may be equally as challenging to go against the grain.
 However, this is where you must be brave.
+Dig deep to find the courage to stand tall in your truth.

 Speaking your truth is how you practice self-love.
 It affirms that you have a voice, you deserve to be heard, you should be cared for, and that you are worthy.
-Sharing your story, particularly if you are a helping professional of any kind, is important to care for yourself.
+Sharing your story, particularly if you are a helping professional of any kind, is important to care for yourself first.
 If you are like me, it may be more common for you to advocate for others and not so much for yourself.
-It's time to break the cycle.
+It's time to break the cycle., including the stories that we tell ourselves that allow us to neglect ourselves.

-As a former social worker, I have selectively shared stories about my experience with domestic violence with clients.
+As a former social worker, I have selectively shared with clients stories about my experience with domestic violence.
 I used my story to help women understand the depth of my empathy.
-I have also been transparent with my partners, children, and women about my history with rape.
+I have also been transparent with my partners, children, and the women that I mentor about my history with rape.
 Speaking to women who have the shared experience of sexual assault has been liberating for me.
-It has contributed to my own understanding, accepting, and the reconciliation of the trauma of it all.
+It has contributed to my understanding, acceptance, and reconciliation of the trauma of it all.
 Sharing my story helps women resonate with me.
 It is a central part of my human communication and emotional expression.
-Telling my story gives me the authority to write my own narrative, release myself from shame in order to be empowered and evolve.
+Telling my story gives me the authority to write my narrative, and release myself from shame to be empowered and evolve.
+This is why emotional intelligence is essential to service providers, leaders, and women in business.

 Sharing your story has the potential to help someone else not feel so alone.
-Would you share a time sharing your story has evoked compassion, support and influence from a stranger.
+Would you share a time when telling your story has evoked compassion, support and influence from a stranger?

 It's Your Turn.
 Get Your Voice in the Conversation